Fluoreszenzmikroskopische Aufnahme von Darmbakterien

 Research Focus

-Despite great progress and important results in microbiome research in recent years, the translation of these findings into novel drugs is still in the early stages, as it is often unknown which members of the microbiome and which specific mechanisms are responsible for the health-promoting and health-damaging effects.
-Therefore, in recent years we have developed methods and models that allow us to analyze the complex interplay between pathogens, the microbiome and the host in order to gain new insights into how the manipulation of microbial communities can be used therapeutically.
-We have focused on two areas in particular: firstly, the role of widespread but as yet uncharacterized members of the gut microbiome in the microbial ecosystem and secondly, harnessing the potential of components of the microbiome to promote the exclusion of multidrug-resistant enterobacteria such as Klebsiella pneumoniae and Escherichia coli from the gut.
-By combining basic and translational research, we aim to fully exploit the potential of the microbiome as a biomarker and therapeutic target.
+Despite significant progress and important findings in microbiome research over recent years, the development of new drugs based on these insights remains in its early stages.
+This is because it is often unclear which members of the microbiome and which specific mechanisms are responsible for health-promoting and harmful effects.
+Therefore, we have developed methods and models in recent years to analyze the complex interactions among pathogens, the microbiome, and the host.
+This allows us to gain new insights into how manipulating microbial communities can be used therapeutically.
+Our research has focused on two key areas: firstly, the role of widespread yet uncharacterized members of the gut microbiome in the microbial ecosystem; and secondly, the potential of microbiome components to promote the exclusion of multidrug-resistant enterobacteria, such as Klebsiella pneumoniae and Escherichia coli, from the gut.
+By combining basic and translational research, we aim to fully exploit the microbiome's potential as both a biomarker and a therapeutic target.